beginner 20 min

 Watch the full walkthrough

 Prefer to read?
 Keep scrolling.
-If you get stuck on installation, jump to Get OpenCode for the illustrated install walkthrough.
+Stuck on installation?
+Jump to Get OpenCode for the illustrated walkthrough.

 Overview

-Coding agents are distinct from chatbots because they can read and write files on your computer.
+Coding agents differ from chatbots: they read and write files on your computer.

 Tools